ApplauseAQI/AH-Android-Int/README.md

 ### 5. Import the project into your IDE

-Import project into your favorite IDE (e.g. Eclipse or Android Studio), or you can build the app from the command line using Ant or Maven.
+Import this project into your favorite IDE (e.g. Eclipse or Android Studio).

 ### 6. Open the MainActivity file